shd101wyy/Yo/DESIGN.md

   raise("Some exception");

-  @consume(file); // This line might not be executed because of the `raise` above which might abort the execution.
+  consume(file); // This line might not be executed because of the `raise` above which might abort the execution.
   // But the `file` is not consumed yet.
 }
 ```